Pension Transfer FAQ's

 What if I leave Australia, can I transfer my pension with me?

 There are very few situations where you can have early access to an Australian superannuation fund and normally your pension funds would not be available for transfer out of Australia and accessible normally on retirement.
-One exception is people in Australia on certain visas, they can gain access to superannuation, but a tax charge of 35% applies.
+One exception is people in Australia on certain temporary resident visas, they can gain access to superannuation, but a tax charge of 38% applies.

 If you have decided to move permanently overseas and your superannuation is significant in size then we recommend you see a financial planner with a view to ensuring that your investments match your requirements.
 There may be an argument to bias your investment profile towards the currency/region in which you intend to retire, in order to better match your requirements and to limit your currency risk.